-The simplest solution when it comes to home library design is to run bookshelves along the entire length of a wall and up to the ceiling, wherever it is that you have unused wall space.
-Any kind of bookcases or shelving will work, but cube shelving is always a neat and symmetrical way to display your books and ornaments.
+The simplest solution when it comes to home library design is to run bookshelves along the entire length of a wall and up to the ceiling.
+Any kind of bookcases or shelving will obviously work where you have unused wallspace.
+But simple cube shelving is good because you can create a neat and symmetrical display of books as well as other objects and trinkets.
 Whatever kind of shelving you choose, make life easier and find someone to handle the bookcase assembly for you.

 2. Make it minimalist

 Fixed, built-in bookshelves are another option for a home library and are a great way to utilise an unused corner wall space.
 A small home library beside a window can form a chic little home office.
 Luxe it up with a marble-topped desk countertop, mid-century wishbone chair and vintage rug.

 Need more home office ideas?
 You could also consult with an expert office decorator.

 Make your hallway more functional than simply acting as a corridor, by lining one (or both) walls with books.
 Go for wall-to-wall, floor-to-ceiling shelving.
 Or perhaps just add a few floating shelves, you’ll maximise your space while creating a much more interesting passageway.
 And if you have a wide hallway, consider adding a bench or other home library furniture to create even more functionality and ambience.